-- Physical assault, fighting or other acts of violence on any member of the school community - Threats of violence directed toward any member of the school community - Use of obscene, abusive or profane language or gestures - Hazing as defined on page 56 - Committing acts of vandalism - Harassment, which is defined as discriminatory remarks or actions regarding, but not limited to the following: race/color, sex, religion, disability, national origin, sexual preference and gender identity. - The sale, distribution, use or unauthorized possession of drugs (including synthetic substance or materials that simulate drugs), alcoholic beverages or any other devices or materials of any sort injurious to the well being of the school community - Possession of weapons of any kind including knives of any length or shape, firearms, firecrackers, or any other explosive materials - Possession of simulated weapons, laser lights, or any other items not herein specified that would upset the school's normal operation.
+- Physical assault, fighting or other acts of violence on any member of the school community - Threats of violence directed toward any member of the school community - Use of obscene, abusive or profane language or gestures - Hazing as defined on page 54 - Committing acts of vandalism - Harassment, which is defined as discriminatory remarks or actions regarding, but not limited to the following: race/color, sex, religion, disability, national origin, sexual orientation and gender identity. - The sale, distribution, use or unauthorized possession of drugs (including synthetic substance or materials that simulate drugs), alcoholic beverages or any other devices or materials of any sort injurious to the well-being of the school community

+- Possession of weapons of any kind including knives of any length or shape, firearms, firecrackers, or any other explosive materials - Possession of simulated weapons, laser lights, or any other items not herein specified that would upset the school's normal operation.
 School personnel will confiscate inappropriate items - Theft of school or personal property or receiving such stolen items - Obtaining money, material goods or favors by threat of physical harm - Destruction of or damage to school or personal property.
-Restitution will be required - Sounding false alarm for fire/police, tampering with the call box covers, calling a bomb threat, or disrupting the normal school procedure in any way - Starting a fire - Truancy - Leaving the school building or school property during school hours without permission

-- Failure to meet detention obligations - Loitering within the school building or on the school grounds after the normal school day - Using any of the school facilities without supervision of a teacher or coach on school grounds - Forgery of school related documents - Open and continued defiant behavior toward school personnel - The use of personal listening devices/video devices, telephones, pagers, still or video cameras (unless used for approved school activities), or other electronic devices is prohibited during the school day.
+Restitution will be required - Sounding false alarm for fire/police, tampering with the call box covers, calling a bomb threat, or disrupting the normal school procedure in any way - Starting a fire - Truancy - Leaving the school building or school property during school hours without permission - Failure to meet detention obligations - Loitering within the school building or on the school grounds after the normal school day - Using any of the school facilities without supervision of a teacher or coach on school grounds - Forgery of school related documents - Open and continued defiant behavior toward school personnel - The use of personal listening devices/video devices, telephones, pagers, still or video cameras (unless used for approved school activities), or other electronic devices is prohibited during the school day.
 If a student chooses to bring an electronic device to school (i.e. cell phone, iPod or texting device), it is to be silenced during the school day, unless used for specific instructional purposes as designated by the supervising teacher.
-Failure to follow this policy will result in the confiscation of the electronic devices and possible further disciplinary actions. - Public displays of affection are not in good taste and are unacceptable in a public school - Committing any illegal act on school property or at school sponsored events off school property - Consumption of any beverage (coffee, soda, water, etc.,) may be banned in any classrooms, labs, and CTE rooms per teacher discretion. - Intimidating behavior directed towards faculty, staff, or peers, including any behavior involving physical contact, emotional manipulation, verbal abuse, and purposeful embarrassment (behavior may include but is not limited to, inappropriate epithets, derogatory comments, slurs, and lewd propositions, impeding or blocking movement, violations of personal space, offensive touching or any physical interference with normal work or movement, and visual insults involving drawing or postings)
+Failure to follow this policy will result in the confiscation of the electronic devices and possible further disciplinary actions. - Public displays of affection are not in good taste and are unacceptable in a public school - Committing any illegal act on school property or at school sponsored events off school property

+- Consumption of any beverage (coffee, soda, water, etc.,) may be banned in any classrooms, labs, and CTE rooms per teacher discretion. - Intimidating behavior directed towards faculty, staff, or peers, including any behavior involving physical contact, emotional manipulation, verbal abuse, and purposeful embarrassment (behavior may include but is not limited to, inappropriate epithets, derogatory comments, slurs, and lewd propositions, impeding or blocking movement, violations of personal space, offensive touching or any physical interference with normal work or movement, and visual insults involving drawing or postings) - School staff authority and responsibility extends over the entire building and school grounds and school sponsored activities at all times.
+Students who fail to identify themselves upon request will be considered insubordinate and will receive appropriate disciplinary action.
+Students are accountable to all WPS employees.

-Any act, not herein specified, which is unfavorable to the interest of the school and community as determined by the principal/associate principal.
+Any act, not herein specified, which is unfavorable to the interest of the school and community as determined by the Principal/Associate principal, and/or Dean.